ODONATA

 Odonata Academy is the education branch of Odonata Foundation, delivering courses designed to provide people with practical knowledge to restore ecosystems and protect biodiversity.

-Its flagship course, Saving Species: For landholders and farmers, equips landholders and farmers with the knowledge and skills to support threatened species recovery, and promote healthy ecosystems on their properties.
+Our flagship course, Saving species: For landholders and farmers, equips landholders and farmers with the knowledge and skills to support threatened species recovery, and promote healthy ecosystems on their properties.

 The course is built on Odonata’s extensive, hands-on experience in the field, deep connections with key stakeholders, and strong collaborations with leading scientific researchers.